 St. Paul has a tradition of providing aid and hospitality to the homeless and poor.
 52 weeks a year, St. Paul provides a hot meal and relationship on Thursday nights from 7:30-9:00pm for clients of the Prince William County Winter Shelter/Drop-In Center and others who have no place to call home through our Lord's Table.
 St. Paul actively participates in meal support at the Hilda Barg Homeless Shelter, and along with the Community Council on Ministries, supports the Drop-In Center on a year round basis.

-St. Paul offers The Lord's Pantry, a food pantry which is open on 3rd Thursdays from 3-5:30pm in the church building.
+St. Paul offers The Lord's Pantry, a food pantry which is open on the 1st Saturday each month 8am - 10:30am and on the 3rd Thursdays from 3-5:30pm in the church building.
 This program provides pre-selected groceries to families that qualify based on household income.

 St. Paul offers a clothing closet on the 1st and 3rd Thursdays of each month from 3pm - 5:30pm.
 Volunteers are invited to help with sorting, stocking, and distributing cloting to clients.
 If you are interested in being involved in this ministry, please contact us.